 some idea of the types of activity the group is enjoying.

-For 2019, there are two shoots planned each month at Bisley for members on weekdays and weekends, including two dates for shooting out to 1200 yards.
+For 2020, there are 17 shoots planned at Bisley for members on weekdays and weekends, including two dates for shooting out to 1200 yards.
 All the details can be found here.

 Special zeroing procedures exist for the use of High Muzzle Energy (HME) firearms and ammunition.
 The Bisley Bible clearly states that "downloading ammunition will not be accepted as a means to bring rounds that would otherwise exceed potential ME/MV values within limits".
 In simple terms this means that every HME rifle must follow the special zeroing procedure every time the rifle is used at Bisley irrespective of load.